-INTERNSHIPS
+INTERNSHIPS AND APPRENTICESHIPS

-Each MCPS high school offers rigorous programs where students explore their interests and get a head start on reaching their career and college goals.
+Each MCPS high school offers rigorous programs where students get a head start on reaching their career and college goals.

 WHY CAREER READINESS?

 MCPS recognizes that as the economy, the cost of college, and the labor market continue to change, a more comprehensive approach in high school is needed to ensure every graduate leaves prepared for their next step.